 Hang gliders can rig just inside the field by the track and carry the rigged glider forward to take-off, or rig just behind take-off in front of

 Anywhere in the bowl.
-Some local hang glider pilots will be seen taking off from behind the fence; this is not recommended for the beginner.
-In a light ESE take-offs can be made from the eastern spur.
+Some local hang glider pilots will be seen taking off from behind the fence; this is not recommended for the beginner. if the wind is light and from the ESE, experienced pilots may choose to launch along the spur to the south of the main launch, between the Rifle Range and Cowards Bowl.
 Paragliders should not launch directly in front of hang glider pilots who may be about to take off from the field behind the

 If the wind direction is not S-SE the bowl can be turbulent due to rotor caused by the spurs on either side.
 These conditions can lead to rapid height losses and canopy deflations, so you should always be aware of the true wind direction before flying.
 The bowl effect can make it look like the wind is smack on when it is coming more

 from the west or east.
 Don't hog the area in front of take-off making it difficult for others to launch.